puppetlabs/gatling-puppet-load-test/jenkins-integration/jenkins-jobs/README.md

-# JJB perf testing job definitions
+# perf testing job definitions

 TODO: this directory is where most of the future work for the perf testing will be done.
-It is currently what I would describe as "a hot mess"; lots of cleanup and refactoring needed to make things more organized and re-usable.
+It's still a little messy; we could stand to clean up and refactor a few things to keep it more organized and re-usable.
 Stay tuned.

 Currently: